alterreal/promis-preprocessing/README.md

 ## About the Location Priori

-Lesion location priori computation depend on the availability of prostate zone segmentation masks, which are not provided here.
+Lesion location priori computation depends on the availability of prostate zone segmentation masks, which are not provided here.
 If provided, the location priori will be extracted according to both MRI and TPM CRFs, separately.
 Although lesion location is defined in the TPM CRF according to Barzell Zones, the extracted priori are defined according to the PI-RADS v2 sectors affected by the lesion.
 The conversion from Barzell zones to PI-RADS sectors is done according to the mapping proposed by [Satish et al. (2021)](https://doi.org/10.1016/j.eururo.2021.05.017).
 Because the Barzell zonal system does not distinguish the mid-gland as a separate axial region, the resulting PI-RADS sectors are assigned only to either the apex or the base, effectively splitting the gland along a halved axial axis.

 ## Generalizability